 - Official transcripts (an unofficial copy may be sent while we are waiting for the certified copy from the university)

 - Written work sample completed within the last 2 years, preferably during the internship.

 Health, Dental, and Vision insurance available, 18 working days (144 hours) of PTO accrued at 12 hours/month for the first 12 months, 7 paid holidays, $2500 for conferences/training outside of The Alliance, compensation for travel if work-related.

 The Alliance is an equal opportunity employer.
-We celebrate diversity and are committed to creating an inclusive environment for all employees.
+We celebrate diversity and are committed to creating an inclusive and affirming environment for all employees.